Magisk-Modules-Repo-CN/bacon-mic-fix/README.md

 # OnePlus One (bacon) Mic Fix - Magisk Module
-Fixes in call Mic issues that have plagued some Bacon users by modifying build.prop.
+Fixes in call Mic issues that have plagued some Bacon users.

 This is a Magisk Module and you must be rooted with Magisk in order for it to work!